My “Mount Rushmore” of Doctors

 I’m fortunate that I got to know and love one for over 45 years.
 My physician-dad, a longtime Monmouth Beach resident, would certainly make my personal list of doctors on a mountain.
 For now, I’ll go with the more-well known healers.
 Besides, it’s just for fun.

 The Mount Rushmore National Memorial, carved into the Black Hills of South Dakota, is the amazing work of Danish-American sculptor Gutzon Borglum.
 It’s on my bucket list to visit.
 So here are the George Washington (national birth), Thomas Jefferson (national growth), Theodore Roosevelt (national development), and Abraham Lincoln of my Mt.
 Rushmore of Medicine.
 Right or wrong, they are mine own.

 If you pulled someone off the street and asked them about physicians, it wouldn’t be long before they brought up Hippocrates and his “Oath.”
 As perhaps the most famous person in all of medical science history, he should make any list of legendary physicians.

-The “Father of Western Medicine,” born in Greece in 460 BC, was the son of a physician (Heraclides).
+The “Father of Western Medicine,” born in ancient Greece in 460 BC, was the son of a physician (Heraclides).
 His theories on health were the first that truly held that nature was responsible for death or disease — not some work of the gods.

 Forged In his name — “The Hippocratic Oath” — swears the person to the highest standard of professional and personal conduct.
 I don’t recall my dad talking much about Hippocrates, but when it came to ethics and morals in medicine (and in life), I can say that my father kept faith with that oath.